 A simple example smart contract written in Solidity.

 Once you are accustomed to the basics, we recommend you read the “Solidity by Example” and “Language Description” sections to understand the core concepts of the language.

 There are various ways to install the Solidity compiler, simply choose your preferred option and follow the steps outlined on the installation page.

 You can try out code examples directly in your browser with the Remix IDE.
 Remix is a web browser-based IDE that allows you to write, deploy and administer Solidity smart contracts, without the need to install Solidity locally.

 As humans write software, it can have bugs.
-You should follow established software development best-practices when writing your smart contracts.
+Therefore, you should follow established software development best practices when writing your smart contracts.
 This includes code review, testing, audits, and correctness proofs.
 Smart contract users are sometimes more confident with code than their authors, and blockchains and smart contracts have their own unique issues to watch out for, so before working on production code, make sure you read the Security Considerations section.

 4. Learn More

 If you want to learn more about building decentralized applications on Ethereum, the Ethereum Developer Resources can help you with further general documentation around Ethereum, and a wide selection of tutorials, tools, and development frameworks.

 Community contributors help translate this documentation into several languages.
 Note that they have varying degrees of completeness and up-to-dateness.
 The English version stands as a reference.

 We set up a GitHub organization and translation workflow to help streamline the community efforts.
 Please refer to the translation guide in the solidity-docs org for information on how to start a new language or contribute to the community translations.